 TGbe editor: Change the 19th paragraph as follows (track change on):

-When sent by a non-AP STA, the R0KH-ID indicates the R0KH with which the S0KH negotiated the PMK-R0 it is using for this transition.
-When sent by an AP, the R0KH-ID indicates the R0KH that the S0KH will be using to generate a PMK-R0 security association.
+When sent by a non-AP STA or a non-AP MLD through an affiliated non-AP STA, the R0KH-ID indicates the R0KH with which the S0KH negotiated the PMK-R0 it is using for this transition.
+When sent by an AP or an AP MLD through an affiliated AP, the R0KH-ID indicates the R0KH that the S0KH will be using to generate a PMK-R0 security association.
 It is encoded following the conventions from 9.2.2 (Conventions).

 TGbe editor: Change the following paragraphs at the end of 9.4.2.47 as follows (track change on):

+The MLO GTK subelement contains the GTK for a link, which is encrypted (see procedures in 13.8.5 (FT authentication sequence: contents of fourth message)) and is defined in Figure xx1 (MLO GTK subelement format).